 I say I can describe.
 If I communicate what I see and believe about art, judgments of taste will take care of themselves.
 From time to time art will impale me on them, but mistakes are productive of meaning too.
 I also say I can philosophize.
 I can give buzz words, like "shock art," a history.

-Corot brought out my favorite questions:
+Corot brought out some of my favorite questions:

 These themes commit me to a skeptical modernity.
 They all share an ideal—that art and its viewers co-exist in a public space as well as in the private imagination.
 That ideal echoes throughout Modernism, Postmodernism, and their conflicts.